JernejHenigman/LosingChessAlphaZero/README.md

 ## Setup
 * Clone or download repository
 * Run command python3 main.py
-* You will need to install several python libs in order to play the game: pygame, pytorch, python-chess,
+* You will need to install several python libs in order to play the game: pygame, pytorch, python-chess
 * Press ENTER to play with black pieces
 * Press SPACE to play with with pieces